umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Dictionary-Picker.md

 ![Dictionary Picker Data Type](images/Dictionary-Picker-Setup.jpg?raw=true)
 ![Dictionary Picker Data Type](images/Dictionary-Picker-Content.jpg?raw=true)

-If you change the language on the root node, the language in the checkbox list also changes
+If you change the language on the root node, the language in the checkbox list in the Umbraco backoffice also changes

 ![Dictionary Picker Data Type](images/Dictionary-Picker-Content2.jpg?raw=true)

 ##Examples

-The below examples render a HTML select drop down, if the root node has a language set the dictionary will return the values in that language, see [Hostnames]() for how do change the language
+The below example renders a HTML select drop down list, if the root node has a language set the dictionary will return the values in that language, see [Hostnames]() for how do change the language

 ![Dictionary Picker Data Type HTML](images/Dictionary-Picker-HTML-Result.jpg?raw=true)